 Most PCs will then move onto a confirmation task, where you have to type in a code or compare numbers.
 This will allow the computer to pair with your mobile device.
 The device should then appear in your list of connected drives when you look at your menu or file browser.
 On many PCs, you can select “Send a File” from the Bluetooth menu by clicking on the Bluetooth logo in the bottom-right corner of your screen.
 You can also manage Bluetooth devices more directly from the Devices and Printers panel, if necessary.

 Bluetooth is a reliable method because most devices offer Bluetooth connectivity, and once paired, it’s easy to automatically pair again.
 If you have a very old computer and a newer mobile device, however, there may be some trouble with matching protocols — there’s also the possibility that your computer may not have Bluetooth.
 Although you could purchase a Bluetooth adaptor, that doesn’t exactly help you transfer those files right now.

 Try an NFC connection

 NFC stands for near field communication.
 It’s a data transfer technology that many phones and some computers now possess.
-Whether you’re dealing with Android Beam or Windows Phone NFC, look into enabling NFC transfers.
+With Android Beam, look into enabling NFC transfers.
 This protocol requires your devices to be physically close — hence the frequent “bump” and “tap” apps — but it’s still safer when compared to wireless transfers.